 StockSnap / Pixabay

-- 3 year Bachelor degree (or equivalent) in humanities or social sciences, in one or more of the following areas: archaeology, classics, history, ancient languages, geography, history of art.
+3 year Bachelor degree (or higher) in humanities or social sciences, in one or more of the following areas: archaeology, classics, history, ancient languages, geography, history of art.

 Students must apply for the evaluation of academic qualifications clicking the button “Apply now!” on the right.
 The eligibility of student graduated abroad is assessed through the evaluation of their academic curriculum.
 Students who are eligible must sit an admission interview.
 Interviews will take place in June and September.
 The interview is indicative, the result of the interview will not be used as a parameter to select students to be admitted to the Master Programme.
 For detailed information please see the website of the Master Program.